minstradamuss/minstradamuss/README.md

 ### ⚡ Tech stack
-* Python - always use it in labs
+* Python - I use it whenever I can code
 * C++ - sometimes use in labs, in active study
 * Kotlin, SQL, TensorFlow - in active study